Liberty Business News Reporter

 Conception

 The currency was born when a lack of gold and silver in the Colonies made trade hard to conduct, and a barter system prevailed.
 One by one, the Colonies began to issue their own paper money to serve as a medium of exchange to make trade vibrant.
 The Governments could then retire excess notes out of circulation by taxing the people, helping some Colonies generally avoid inflation.
+(Actually taxation could be totally eliminated.
+The Governments could retire excess notes out of circulation by raising the interest rate slightly to avoid inflation, however, many of the causes of inflation, like taxation for one thing, would be no longer a plague upon the people.)
 Each Colony had its own currency and some were better managed than others.
 It was banned by English Parliament in the Currency Act after Benjamin Franklin had explained the benefits of this currency to the British Board of Trade.
 Outlawing the circulating medium caused a depression in the Colonies, and Franklin and many others believed it to be the true cause of the American Revolution.

 Pennsylvania